felixjchen/neural-network/README.md

 Using only numpy.

+Activations: Sigmoid, Softmax, Linear and ReLU, LeakyRelU, ReLU6, "LeakyRelu6"
 Losses: Quadratic and CrossEntropy
-Activations: Sigmoid, Softmax, Linear and ReLU
 Using L2 Regularization.